How to plant a tree

 Planting a tree is a declaration of hope for the future.
 A well planted tree will live for decades, providing endless benefits to the environment and wildlife.
 It feels great to see the tree grow, knowing that others will continue to enjoy your efforts for years to come.
 Read on to find out when, where and how to plant a tree.

-Best time of the year to plant a tree
+What is the best time of the year to plant a tree?

 It’s best to plant trees when they are dormant.
 This is when plants are not actively putting on new growth.
 In the UK this is usually from October through to March, when we have cold weather and shorter days.
 At this time of year they are less likely to develop diseases, and will not need to be nursed through a hot, dry summer.